mieweb/docs/content/features/e-chart/quick-view-sidemenu.md

 If you have security permission to save default portlets, you can configure the portlets to display on the Quick View for other users, according to their security role.

-From the Select Portlets function in Quick View, the **Save as Default F****or** option will display, providing you have security permission to save default portlets for security roles in the system.
+From the Select Portlets function in Quick View, the **Save as Default**** For** option will display, providing you have security permission to save default portlets for security roles in the system.

 ![](./quick-view-sidemenu.assets/cdf73925f0168d13f592a41497cc5bef.png)